 It has a much wider range of customizable sections available — for example, ‘rich text’ fields and ‘collapsible content’ sections — and the styling options for Shopify page components provide significantly more fine-grain control than Square’s editor.

 A key difference between Shopify and Square is that Shopify gives you full access to your template’s code.
 This gives Shopify store owners far more control over site design and content layout.

-However, editing a Shopify theme’s code does require some knowledge of Liquid, a templating language designed specifically for editing Shopify templates.
-So even if you have some coding knowledge, you’ll need a bit of time to get to grips with this.
+However, editing a Shopify theme’s code sometimes involves using Liquid, a templating language designed specifically for editing Shopify templates.
+So even if you have some coding knowledge, you may a bit of time to get to grips with this.

-Although Square doesn’t provide similar access to full site code, if you just want to do something simple like add a Google calendar or Instagram feed to your site, you can do this by adding a code block section to a store page.
+Although Square doesn’t provide similar access to your site’s code, if you just want to do something simple like add a Google calendar or Instagram feed to your site, you can do this easily by adding a code block section to a store page.

 Both Shopify and Square sites are ‘responsive’ — which means your store pages will automatically resize themselves so that they display nicely on whatever device they’re being viewed on (desktop, tablet, mobile, etc.).